South Korea, Busan

 Busan has many restaurants offering fresh fish and seafood.

-The most popular and largest place where you can eat literally everything that the sea has to offer is the Jagalci Market.
-It is worth coming there even if you are not going to buy anything.
-The market gives an amazing opportunity to see all “sea creatures” up close.
+The most popular and prominent place where you can eat everything the sea offers is the Jagalci Market.
+It is worth going there even if you are not going to buy anything.
+The market gives a fantastic opportunity to see all “sea creatures” up close.
 Large aquariums display freshly caught mussels, octopus, snails, crabs and impressive-sized eels.
 Both fresh and dried fish are sold here.
-The attraction of this place is the opportunity to see how the fish and seafood selected by us are prepared for eating on-site.
+The attraction of this place is the opportunity to see how the fish and seafood we selected are prepared for eating on-site.

-Due to the huge popularity of this place, it can be very crowded.
+Due to the massive popularity of this place, it can be very crowded.
 Therefore, you can go to another place, i.e. Haeundae Market, which also offers similar services.

 - Jagalci Market is open every day from 5.00 a.m. to 10.00 p.m.
-The main part of this market is located within the 7-story building – Hoe Center, which is open from 9.00 a.m.
+The main part of this market is located within the 7-story building, Hoe Center, which is open from 9:00 a.m.
 On its individual floors, there are numerous restaurants where you can eat fresh fish and seafood.
-Note, the market is always closed on the first and third Tuesday of each month.
-Metro Line 1, Jagalchi Station (exit 10), 300 meters on foot.
+Note that the market is always closed on the first and third Tuesday of each month.
+Metro Line 1, Jagalchi Station (Exit 10), 300 meters on foot.

 Check-in Busan

-Near Yeongdusan Park (Jungang Station metro station) there is a very interesting place.
-It’s worth coming there for breakfast, brunch or simply – a cake with coffee.
-This is the Check-in Busan cafe, where you can buy small souvenirs from the city: mugs, fridge magnets or postcards.
-You can also buy a postcard here and send it to your family or friends right away.
+There is an exciting place near Yeongdusan Park (Jungang Station metro station).
+It’s worth coming there for breakfast, brunch, or simply a cake with coffee.
+This is the Check-in Busan cafe, where you can buy small souvenirs from the city: mugs, fridge magnets, or postcards.
+You can also buy a postcard here and send it to your family or friends immediately.

 The cafe staff speak English.
 At the ticket office, you can ask for a small map of the area (free), and the staff will give you some hints about topics we are interested in.
-They will help you get to your destination and not get lost in the nearby area.
+They will help you get to your destination and not get lost.

-It is an interesting place, very international because many foreign tourists come here.
+It is a fascinating and international place because many foreign tourists come here.
 It’s also easy to make international friends here.
-The cafe is open every day from 8.00 a.m. to 5.00 p.m., on Tuesdays until 2.00 p.m.
+The cafe is open daily from 8 a.m. to 5 p.m. and on Tuesdays until 2 p.m.

 Address: 14 Gwangbok-ro 97beon-gil, Donggwangdong 1(il)-ga, Jung-gu, Busan